PartyDAO/party-protocol/docs/governance.md

 This proposal is atomic, completing in 1 step (aka.
 1 `execute()` call):

 1. Create a new Fractional V1 vault around `token` + `tokenId`.
-   - Reserve price will be set to the proposal's `listPrice`.
    - Curator will be set to `address(0)`.
    - `totalVotingPower` fractional ERC20 tokens will be minted and held by the Party, which can later be claimed through an ERC20 distribution.